score-spec/spec/CONTRIBUTING.md

 ## How to get in touch

-You can reach us anytime on the `#score` channel in the CNCF Slack (https://slack.cncf.io/), where we'll be also be announcing community meetings and events.
+You can reach us anytime on the [Score](https://cloud-native.slack.com/archives/C07DN0D1UCW) channel in the CNCF Slack (<https://slack.cncf.io/>), where we'll be also be announcing community meetings and events.
 Additionally, feel free to drop in during our office hours every Thursday between 3-4 pm CET to discuss any issues or questions you have.

 ## Legal